How Much Internet Speed You Need to Work from Home

 Video chat application | Skype |

-Video calls require sending and receiving real-time video simultaneously, so there are a few internet speed factors you should pay attention to in order to get the most out of your remote meetings.
-These are download speed, upload speed, and latency:
+Video calls require you to send and receive real-time video simultaneously, so there are a few internet speed factors you should keep in mind to get the most out of your remote meetings: download speed, upload speed, and latency.

 - Download speed affects how well your connection receives video from other people on the call.